koendv/micropython-spiram/README.md

 # micropython-spiram

-This is a project to add 8 mbyte ram to a stm32h7 micropython board, without changing the pcb.
+This is a project to add megabytes of ram to a stm32h7 micropython board, without changing the pcb.

 Steps: